Impact Wrestling Over Drive

 Over Drive was a professional wrestling event produced by Impact Wrestling.
 It took place on November 18, 2022, at Old Forester's Paristown Hall in Louisville, Kentucky, and aired on Impact Plus and YouTube.
 The event also featured wrestlers from partner promotions Lucha Libre AAA Worldwide (AAA) and New Japan Pro-Wrestling (NJPW).

-Ten matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
+Ten matches were contested at the event, including two on the Countdown to Over Drive pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Frankie Kazarian to retain the Impact World Championship.
 In other prominent matches, Jordynne Grace defeated Masha Slamovich in a Last Knockout Standing match to retain the Impact Knockouts World Championship, Trey Miguel defeated Black Taurus to win the vacant Impact X Division Championship, Mickie James defeated Taylor Wilde in a Career Threatening match, and Bully Ray defeated Moose in a Tables match in the opening bout.

+The event received positive reviews from critics, with much praise being directed to the X Division Championship Tournament final, the Last Knockout Standing bout, and the Impact World Title main event.

 Production

 Background

 On July 18, 2022, Impact Wrestling announced that Over Drive would take place on November 18, 2022, at Old Forester's Paristown Hall in Louisville, Kentucky.